You are here

 Areas of Concentration:

 Concentrations give students the flexibility to tailor the Carolina MPA experience to a specific public administration discipline.
 Each of our concentrations offers at least three elective courses in that area providing the depth of material needed to gain specialized knowledge and skills in the discipline of interest.
 Students are also encouraged to select a professional work experience (PWE) that ties into their particular concentration.
-Students who want to focus in a particular concentration must earn credit in three courses from the listing of electives provided in each concentration description below:
+Students who want to focus in a particular concentration must earn at least 9 credit hours from the listing of electives provided in each concentration description below:

 Local Government (on-campus and online)

 In the local government concentration, students will acquire skills and strategies for building strong, sustainable local communities and for making a meaningful difference in residents’ lives.

 Nonprofit Management (on-campus and online)